You can help support the development of Set List Maker by purchasing from these affiliate links.

 The compact Galaxy Tab has an 8" screen, a more balanced aspect ratio similar to iPads, 3 GB of RAM and can run Android version 6.

 The Slate 17 has a huge 17.3" screen and 2 GB of RAM, but is limited to the old Android version 4.

 If you want to use your tablet on stage, you can use one of these products to mount it securely on a mic stand:

 The Manos Mount has tilt and rotation capabilities, flexible sizing to accommodate a variety of tablet sizes and mounts to the top of a mic stand instead of a mic, or to the side of a mic stand with an optional attachment.

 The iKlip Xpand has tilt and rotation capabilities, flexible sizing to accommodate a variety of tablet sizes and clamps to the side of a mic stand.

 To control Set List Maker without taking your hands off your instrument, consider these options.
 For each switch or button, you can control one Set List Maker function:

-The latest foot switch from IK Multimedia is simple, rugged and features two illuminated buttons.
+IK Multimedia's Bluetooth foot switch is simple, rugged and features two illuminated buttons.
 It uses Bluetooth LE and sends up/down arrow messages in its default mode, so it works with Set List Maker out of the box.
 Our hands-on report is in the support forum.
 Note: this product requires a device that supports Bluetooth 4.0.